-Secondly there are more of us around than there used to be !
+Secondly there are simply more of us around than there used to be.
 An extra 10 million in the UK compared to 50 years ago, so any given incidence of flooding is likely to affect a greater number of people.
-This is true across our crowded world, especially in urban areas – often located on the coast or on rivers, and which are home to millions more every year.
+This is true right across our crowded world, especially in dense urban areas, which are often located on the coast or on rivers, and which become home to millions more every year.

-Thirdly we’ve changed the way water flows through the landscape – centuries of paving over more and more soil and installing drainage networks to quickly route rainfall downhill into the nearest stream, works well in saving us from a spot of soggy ground under typical rainfall conditions, but trying to rout all the water rapidly down the same pipes into the same watercourses is a recipe for disaster when the big storm comes !
+Thirdly we’ve changed the way water flows through the landscape.
+Centuries of paving over more and more soil and installing drainage networks to quickly route rainfall downhill into the nearest stream, works well for saving us from puddles and a spot of soggy ground under typical rainfall conditions, but trying to direct all that water rapidly down the same pipes into the same watercourses is a recipe for disaster when the big storm comes!

-Fourthly we’ve managed to put ourselves in the way of the water – as our cities have expanded we’ve built ever more homes, businesses, roads and infrastructure on flood plains.
-Insulated from the reality of nature, over the years we’ve seemingly allowed less and less space for water.
+Fourthly we’re putting ourselves in the way of the water more and more – as our cities have expanded we’ve built ever more homes, businesses, roads and infrastructure on flood plains.
+As most of us have become increasingly insulated from the reality of nature over the years, we’ve forgotten that ‘rivers sometimes get larger’ and ‘flood plains sometimes flood’, and, it seems, allowed less and less space for water.

 If we want less flooding, it seems we’re going to have to get smarter in planning our towns and cities in ways that don’t put us on a collision course with water.

-But there’s also another issue – the question about whether we’re also experiencing more extreme rainfall events.
+But there’s also another question – whether we’re also experiencing more frequent and more extreme rainfall events?